 The school is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school.
-We follow the guidance set out in Annex C (KCSIE September 2019) Please refer to our e-safety/online safety policy.
+We follow the guidance set out in Annex C (KCSIE September 2021) Please refer to the online safety policy.

-All staff in the first instance should contact the SPOC (Single Point of Contact) within Nanpean School with any concerns.
+All staff in the first instance should contact the SPOC (Single Point of Contact) at Nanpean School, Matt Nicholls (Headteacher), with any concerns.